-"Your subscribers' shopping behaviors will likely look fundamentally different in November and December than in January and February.
+- Asking your subscribers about their near-term goals.
+Long-term interests and desires, like those expressed in preference centers, are highly valuable.
+However, learning about your subscribers' short-term interests can be equally rewarding.
+For instance, knowing their spring cleaning plans, spring yard and gardening plans, or spring activity plans can all inform near-term messaging.
+Those plans are also likely to change every year, so this kind of seasonal progressive profiling should be an annual campaign. - "Your subscribers' shopping behaviors will likely look fundamentally different in January and February than in November and December.
 Progressive profiling is a great way to stay in tune with your subscribers' interests, especially during seasonal pivots and times of rapid change.
-Other signals can also help you understand where your subscribers are during these financially challenging times.
+Other signals can also help you understand where your subscribers are financially.
 For example, their engagement with gift price buckets (e.g., gifts under \$25, under \$50) can help you tailor recommendations in the new year."

+Peter Briggs

-Peter BriggsDirector of Analytic & Strategic Services, Oracle Digital Experience Agency
+Director of Analytic & Strategic

+Services, Oracle Digital

+Experience Agency

 Want more ideas for what customer data to collect and use?

-Check out our Segmentation & Personalization Ideas checklist for more than 170 customer attributes to consider, plus expert advice and insights from some of our hundreds of digital marketing and communication experts
+Check out our Segmentation & Personalization Ideas checklist for more than 170 customer attributes to consider, plus expert advice and insights from some of our hundreds of digital marketing and communication experts.